truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 **CPU Limresource limitsit** allows you to enter a plain integer value with the suffix m(milli) to define the CPU resource limit.
 Example: `1000m`.

-**Memory Limit** allows you to enter a value specified by number of bytes.
+**Memory Limit** allows you to enter a value specified by the number of bytes.
 This value is followed by the quantity suffix such as E,P,T,G,M,k as well as Ei, Pi, Ti, Mi, Gi, and Ki.
 Example: `129e6`, `129M`, `128974848000m`, `123Mi`.

 Review your entries carefully.
 When you have finished, click **Save** to confirm these settings.